 - Place() method

-# Pack() Method: Pack() Method is the method that is used for organizing the widgets in the format of blocks before placing the main or the parent widget.
+# Pack() Method: The pack() method is used to organize widgets in a block format before placing them in the parent or main widget.

 Example of Tkinter Color Chart

-This program demonstrates the clear usage of the Tkinter color chart which can be used appropriately as per program requirement as shown in the output.
+This program demonstrates the clear usage of the Tkinter color chart, which can be used appropriately as per program requirements, as shown in the output.

 import tkinter as tk COL_ORS = [ 'IndianRed1','firebrick1', 'coral1', 'HotPink2', 'brown1', 'red2', 'gray1', 'VioletRed1', 'purple2', 'goldenrod1', 'SeaGreen1' , 'OliveDrab2', 'DarkGoldenrod1', 'DarkOrchid3', 'floral white', 'magenta4', 'pink4', 'LightYellow3', 'LightCyan3', 'turquoise2', 'OliveDrab4', 'thistle4' ] class Color_Chart(tk.Frame): Mx_Rw = 32 Fnt_Sz = 12 def __init__(slf, r_t): tk.Frame.__init__(slf, r_t) rw = 0 cl = 0 for color in COL_ORS: label = tk.Label(slf, text=color, bg=color, font=("Times", slf.Fnt_Sz, "bold")) label.grid(row=rw, column=cl, sticky="ew") rw += 1 if rw > slf.Mx_Rw: rw = 0 cl += 1 slf.pack(expand=1, fill="both") if __name__ == '__main__': r_t = tk.Tk() r_t.title("Tkinter_Color_Chart") app = Color_Chart(r_t) r_t.mainloop()